-The Financial Accounting Standards Board issued Accounting Standards Update ("ASU") 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
-The amendments in this ASU modify the disclosure requirements on fair value measurements in Topic 820, including the removal, modification to, and addition of certain disclosure requirements.
-The updated guidance is effective for fiscal years beginning after December 15, 2019, with early adoption permitted.
-The Plan is currently assessing the timing and impact of adopting the updated provisions.
-This ASU is not expected to have a significant impact on the Plan's fair value disclosures and no impact to the financial statements.
+The Financial Accounting Standards Board issued Accounting Standards Update ("ASU") 2018-13Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement The amendments in this ASU modify the disclosure requirements on fair value measurements in Topic 820, including the removal, modification to, and addition of certain disclosure requirements.
+The updated guidance was adopted for 2020 and did not have a significant impact on the Plan's fair value disclosures.